 What You Need to Know about Tick and Mosquito-Borne Illness

-When the Centers for Disease Control and Prevention (CDC) announced that cases of tick, mosquito and fleas had increased dramatically in the past 14 years, it spread faster than the flu on social media.
+When the Centers for Disease Control and Prevention (CDC) announced that cases of tick, mosquito and fleas had increased dramatically in the past 14 years, concern spread faster than the flu when the report was issued in 2018.

 “Farewell, carefree days of summer,” the New York Times wrote.